SteveBarnett/Remixing/_thinking/thoughts-on-ai-october-2025.md

 - When we outsource physical or cognitive functions, that function can atrophy in ourself
     - When machines do the work for us we risk succumbing to a passive conditioned helplessness disconnected from our creative authorship
+- “Knowledge collapse”: narrowing of available information, declining awareness of alternatives, due to less frequent retrieval or citation
 - The more we turn to AI to substitute for human generative cognition, the more we’ll mistrust what we see, read, hear
 - AI saturation could encourage duplicity as a normative way of life

-- “Knowledge collapse”: narrowing of available information, declining awareness of alternatives, due to less frequent retrival or citation
+### My stances

+- I'm not against AI (... well, sort of).
+I am for care and consideration with technology usage, weighing the pros and cons.
+A Luddite in the historical sense, not [the modern sense of Luddite](https://en.wikipedia.org/wiki/Luddite#Modern_usage).
+I'm for technology used to empower humans, not devalue and displace them.
+- I'm trying to approach AI skeptically.
+A [Cynic in the historical and philosophical sense](https://en.wikipedia.org/wiki/Cynicism_(philosophy)), not [in the modern sense of cynic](https://en.wikipedia.org/wiki/Cynicism_(contemporary)).
+    - Some social structures, laws, customs, conventions, foster bad behaviour
+    - Deface the currency, reject the terms, refuse to play the rigged game
+    - Leave our human mark on the things we create
+    - Refuse to compete on the machines’ terms
+- I'm human-centered
+    - Be humanly stubborn and specific
+    - Be rude to screens    - Prioritise human originality and human effort

 ## Existing Notes